Higher-Order Network Interactions through Phase Reduction for Oscillators with Phase-Dependent Amplitude: Discussion

-\paragraph{Acknowledgements} We thank P.~Ashwin and M.~T.~Schaub for helpful discussions.
+\paragraph{Acknowledgements} We thank P.~Ashwin, H.~Nakao, and M.~T.~Schaub for helpful discussions.
 We gratefully acknowledge the support of the Institute for Advanced Study at the Technical University of Munich through a Hans Fischer Fellowship awarded to CB that made this work possible.
 CB acknowledges support from the Engineering and Physical Sciences Research Council (EPSRC) through the grant EP/T013613/1.
 TB acknowledges support of the TUM TopMath elite study program.
-CK acknowledges support via a Lichtenberg Professorship.
+CK acknowledges support via a Lichtenberg Professorship of the VolkswagenStiftung.

 \paragraph{Data Availability} The \textsc{Matlab} code that generates the figures and the \textsc{Mathematica} code that computes the phase reductions is publicly available on a GitHub repository that can be accessed via~\href{https://github.com/tobiasboehle/HigherOrderPhaseReductions}{https://github.com/tobiasboehle/HigherOrderPhaseReductions}, Ref.~\cite{Bohle2023GitHub}